hpalin2/SeniorDesignProject/notebooks/Hugh/README.md

 10/29/25: Last few days I have been working on getting our parts.
 I picked them up yesterday from Michael Martin, seems he might've gone on leave in the middle of our correspondence.
 It was very difficult to collect our parts.
 I finally got our parts to the machine shop and now they are constructing our test stand.
 Now we just have to connect everything and print a housing for our motion sensor.

 10/31/2025: Last few days we worked on setting up our pcb.
 I brought all of our parts then Suley lost one so we have to reorder.
 Now we ordered 5 of every part and will work on our new pcb.
 We also bought a programmer for our ESP32 since we forgot to add a program header.
 I now have to work on fixing the UI for colors and auto page refreshing.

+11/4/2025: Worked on finishing my progress on the webapp as well as finishing the individual progress report.
+We are meeting today at 5 to do some work and discuss.